Autostronomy/AutoProf/README.md

 Every 5 rounds of optimization, the isophotes are scanned for an area where two isophotes have a large separation despite the regularization term.
 This indicates some sort of non-trivial structure such as a bar or large bulge.
-In this case the index where the strain occurs is identified and the regularization term is not computed for that isophote.
+In this case the index where the strain occurs is identified and the regularization term is not computed for that isophote, allowing the isophotes inside/outside that index to evolve independently.

-When the optimization has completed three rounds without any isophotes updating the profile is assumed to have converged.
+When the optimization has completed three rounds without any isophotes updating, the profile is assumed to have converged.
-At that point the position angle and ellipticity profiles are smoothed using a robust cubic fit (see HuberRegressor in Sci-kit learn).
+At that point the position angle and ellipticity profiles are smoothed using a robust polynomial fit (see HuberRegressor in Sci-kit learn).

 Output format:
 ```python